GreyKeenan/chess-ladder/README.md

 	./a.out FILENAME

-`test-data.csv` is what I have been using for testing.
+`test-data/SOMEFILE` is what I have been using for testing.

+The output is given as csv data to the `stdout`.

 Code Structure, briefly